Battle of Mogadishu (2010–2011): August

 On 1 August at 7:30 pm, MP Kalif Jire Warfa (aged 54) was killed as he left Maruwas mosque in Mogadishu.
 Two armed men shot him six times in both head and shoulder killing him instantly.
 Both killers escaped the scene. al-Shabaab later claimed responsibility for the assassination.

 In the beginning of August at least 4 civilians were killed by snipers at Bakaara market.
 The area had been almost deserted after heavy battles have raged the area and snipers could be seen on most of the rooftops in the area.

 After becoming under increased pressure from SNA and AMISOM several al-Shabaab leaders including Fuad Mohamed Qalaf and Omar Shafik Hammami fled from Mogadishu on 4 August. al-Shabaab almost completely left the bases in Suqa Holaha, Tawakal Village and Daynile.

 When aid was to be delivered to IDPs at Badbaado camp in Mogadishu on 5 August at least 7 civilians were killed.
 The fighting started after SNA soldiers tried to loot the aid and IDPs tried to prevent it.

 During the night from Friday to Saturday, 6 August, al-Shabaab abandoned all areas in Mogadishu.
 This move came after heavy fighting on 5 August, which included some of the most intensive firepower used by AMISOM.
 SNA and AMISOM had penetrated Bakaara market and closed in on the Mogadiscio Stadium which had been al-Shabaab's main base in the capital. al-Shabaab fighters fled in small cars from all areas and some left their weapons and al-Shabaab uniform to slip into civilian dresses. al-Shabaab leaders Sheikh Mukhtar Robow and Hassan Dahir Aweys are believed to have fled to Bakool region of Somalia.

-On the morning of Saturday 6 SNA and AMISOM were in control of most of the areas abandoned by al-Shabaab including Bakaara market, Mogadiscio Stadium and the avenues Sodonka and Warshadaha.
-That same day, President Sharif Sheikh Ahmed said that al-Shabaab had been completely expelled from Mogadishu.